 Project Type Check one

 Rapid Re-housing (including T-RRH)

 Permanent Supportive Housing

-Supportive Services Only - Coordinated Entry

-What is the target population?

-• Is the target population of this project survivors of domestic violence, dating violence, sexual assault, or stalking who are defined as homeless?

-How many households/units will this project serve (annual)?
+- 1. What is the target population? - A. Is the target population of this project survivors of domestic violence, dating violence, sexual assault, or stalking who are defined as homeless? - 2.
+How many households/units will this project serve (annually)?

 Request Match Match requirement

 Administration (10%

+max)

-max) Operating Costs (if (25%)
+Operating Costs (if (25%)

-applicable) (2070)
+applicable)

 Leasing (if applicable)

 Rental Assistance (25%)

 Services (25%)

-What will be the match source and detail the timing of when it will be received?

-What key partnerships are needed to establish this new project and how are you currently working with these partners?

-Brief description of the project (including how this project will be coordinated with other local resources):
+- 3. What will be the match source and detail the timing of when it will be received?
+Provide match source. - 4.
+What key partnerships are needed to establish this new project and how are you currently working with these partners? - 5.
+Brief description of the project (including how this project will be coordinated with other local resources), Provide as many details as possible.